ManuGithubSteam/Surface3ProArch/README.md

 After install reboot the System

+## Fix Wifi

+Put the following in /etc/NetworkManager/NetworkManager.conf to make it permanent.
+This will disable both power management and MAC randomization:

+[connection]
+wifi.powersave=2  # 2=disable
+wifi.mac-address-randomization=1 # 1=disable
+wifi.cloned-mac-address=permanent

+[device]
+wifi.scan-rand-mac-address=no

 ## Optimizations

 While the kernel in compiling we have some time to do some system optimizations :-)